jotavejv/stylish-log/README.md

 In fact, this module is just a stylish `console.log` which provides a simple way to customize your logs with CSS styles.
 You can take the same effect using the example `console.log(%c My log message, 'color: gray; font-weight: bold;')` this will generate the same result as `log.show('My log message')()`.

-If you prefer a elegant and useful way to style your console, few free to use and enjoy it.
+If you prefer an elegant and useful way to style your console, feel free to use and enjoy it.

 ### TODO